pohyuquan/Project-Harris-YQ-CY-/README.md

 Debates on the effectiveness of fiscal expenditures

 There has little agreement over the effectiveness of school expenditures in improving school or student performance.
-Our project compiles fiscal data tables from the <em>U.S. Department of Education: National Center for Education Statistics</em> and Consolidated State Performance Report from U.S. Department of Education: Office of Elementary and Secondary Education.
+Our project compiles <b>Fiscal Data Tables</b> from the <em>U.S. Department of Education: National Center for Education Statistics</em> and <b>Consolidated State Performance Report</b> from <em>U.S. Department of Education: Office of Elementary and Secondary Education</em>.

 To investigate the relationship between fiscal expenditure on education and school performance, we merged two datasets from 2008 to 2011: Fiscal data tables from the U.S. Department of Education: National Center for Education Statistics and Consolidated State Performance Report from U.S. Department of Education: Office of Elementary and Secondary Education.